apache/nuttx/boards/xtensa/esp32/esp32-core/README.txt

     2. 2016-12-23: Test appears to be fully functional in the single CPU mode.
     3. 2016-12-24: But when SMP is enabled, there is a consistent, repeatable crash in the waitpid() test.
-At the time of the crash, there is extensive memory corruption and a user exception occurrs (cause=28).
+At the time of the crash, there is extensive memory corruption and a user exception occurs (cause=28).

 Things to Do
 ============